joshuam1008/media-analyzer/src/media_analyzer/analyzers/sentiment_model/README.md

 # Future Work
 Some future work to this model could include hyperparameter tuning, shrinking the mdoel for faster inference, testing other preprocessing techniquse to remove irrelevant information such as links, and potentially add more predictive models such as bot detection.
 The model could also be improved by including more sentiment options such as partially positive and partially negative.
+Other hyperarameters such as momentum can be utilized to improve the solution.

 # Contributing
 All contributions are welcome such that the same coding guidelines are met.